 - Inability to tolerate thyroid replacement therapy

 The ACTH stimulation test is most commonly used for diagnosing adrenal insufficiency.
 This is done by measuring the levels of cortisol in your blood and urine before and after receiving an injection containing a synthetic form of adrenocorticotropic hormone (ACTH).
 This is a hormone produced by the pituitary gland that stimulates the adrenal glands to produce cortisol.

 A normal response after an ACTH injection would be a rise in blood and urine cortisol levels.
 Abnormal response of this test is indicated by very little or no increase in the cortisol levels.

-A insulin-induced hypoglycemia test can then be done to determine how the hypothalamus, pituitary and adrenal glands respond to stress.
+An insulin-induced hypoglycemia test can then be done to determine how the hypothalamus, pituitary and adrenal glands respond to stress.
 During this test, blood is drawn to measure the blood glucose and cortisol levels, followed by an injection of fast-acting insulin.
-Blood glucose and cortisol levels are measured again at 30, 45 and 90 minute intervals, after the insulin injection.
+Blood glucose and cortisol levels are measured again at 30, 45 and 90-minute intervals, after the insulin injection.
 The normal response is for blood glucose levels to fall (this represents the stress) and cortisol levels to rise.

 Is Low Dose Cortisol Treatment Right For Me?